-In May 2012 we took delivery of a juicy new Argus VI multicollector noble-gas mass spectrometer, and we should be in routine operation.
+In May 2012 we took delivery of a juicy new Argus VI multicollector noble-gas mass spectrometer which is now in routine operation.
 Most recently we're using diode-laser heating to investigate U-Th/He analysis using cumulative heating.
 But through it all the lab remains proudly Acronym-Free!>

 - Lhasa Block Top to Bottom--Lithospheric Evolution of Asia's Leading Edge (active)